Quick & Easy Refrigerator Pickled Peppers Recipe

 Step 4: Pack Peppers

 Now pack those jars!
-Rather than simply tossing them in there all caddywhompus, I try to carefully and methodically place, pack, and tuck the peppers into the jars in a manner to fit as many as possible, leaving little spare room.
-Packing them tight also reduces their ability to float, and helps them stay submerged in the brine.
+Rather than simply tossing them in there all willy-nilly, I try to carefully and methodically place, pack, and tuck the peppers into the jars in a manner to fit as many as possible, leaving little spare room.
+Packing them tight also reduces their ability to float, which helps them stay submerged in the brine.

 Step 5: Add the Pickling Brine